-Our customer base is primarily composed of academic institutions, clinical research laboratories that use our technology to develop tests, and biopharmaceutical, biotechnology, and Ag-Bio companies that perform analyses for research and commercial purposes.
+Our customer base is primarily composed of academic research institutions, translational research and medicine centers, cancer centers, clinical research laboratories, biopharmaceutical, biotechnology, and plant and animal research companies, and contract research organizations that perform analyses for research and commercial purposes.
 Our success will depend, in part, upon our ability to increase our market share among these customers, attract additional customers outside of these markets, and market new applications to existing and new customers as we develop such applications.
 Attracting new customers and introducing new applications require substantial time and expense.
 For example, it may be difficult to identify, engage, and market to customers who are unfamiliar with the current applications of our systems.
 Any failure to expand our existing customer base or launch new applications would adversely affect our ability to increase our revenue.